 Many testers just don’t plain get listened to.
 Management doesn’t seem to listen despite you having a really good idea on how to reduce costs without reducing quality.
 How can a well-meaning tester act as an agent of change and change your corporate landscape?
 Dona is the Lord of the Rings at Microsoft where she co-creates the future of Windows with 10M + #WindowsInsiders all over the world.
 They are one of the biggest fan and influencer programs in the tech industry—one that helps shape the future of Microsoft technology every single day.
 She will guide you on how to create a fan and influencer program for your business and empower these members to be your first ring of defense against low-quality products.
 Come and hear the secrets of modern product testing and how YOU can emerge as the hero of your own story.

 The text suggests that Dona has the answer.
 It’s a pity that Dona Sarkar, the representative of the Insider Program, has been hidden by the mess, created from Microsoft’s developers.
-But according to this information Dona is on the road for 9 weddings at the same time.
+But according to (broken) Dona is on the road for 9 weddings at the same time.
 Besides working as a fashion blogger she designed a fashion collection Prima Dona Style, wrote six works as an author and somehow does the Windows Insider program on the side.
 My German MVP collegue Martin Geuß wrote on his site Dr. Windows: Since the departure of Gabe Aul, the program has become more and more a silly party around ninja cats and taco hats.
 I just stumbled across a tweet from WZor, which nailed it down with a few words and an image that says more than a thousand words:

 🤭#Microsoft-> Your Windows 10 successfully updated to Windows 10 «October 2018 Update» Version 1809, all your personal files have been deleted,